 It is your right and responsibility to learn as much as you can about the wide variety of Union Pacific benefits and how you can make the most of all that is available to you.
-Please retain a copy of this Guide for use in the future.
+Please retain a copy of this Union Pacific Corporation Thrift Plan Guide with your important papers for future use.